peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### isFalse
     public final boolean isFalse()
-Gets a value indicating whether this value is a CBOR false value.
+Gets a value indicating whether this value is a CBOR false value, whether tagged or not.

 **Returns:**

-* <code>true</code> If this value is a CBOR false value; otherwise, <code>
+* <code>true</code> if this value is a CBOR false value; otherwise, <code>
  false</code>.

 ### isFinite